 Kim Rosen is a GRAMMY® nominated mastering engineer who works out of her own “Knack Mastering” located in Ringwood, NJ, USA.

 Kim grew up in the western Massachusetts town of Northampton.
-Realizing early-on that music was a driving force in her life, Kim poured herself into the local music scene while searching out a way to carve a path for herself.
+Realizing early-on music was a driving force in her life, Kim poured herself into the local music scene while searching out a way to carve a path for herself.
 In the summer of 2002 a friend turned her on to a mastering studio in NJ that was looking for an intern.
-Kim jumped at the opportunity, moved to NJ and began her journey at the age of twenty one.
+Kim jumped at the opportunity, moved to NJ and began her journey at the age of twenty two.

 After a couple of years in production, training and assisting in sessions, Kim was given the opportunity to take on her own mastering projects.
 Over the next five years, Kim would rack up hundreds of mastering credits including notable projects from Jeremy Enigk, Franz Ferdinand and Dashboard Confessional.